km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## KDE Plot

-### Kernel density estimate is a normalized method for visualizign the distribution of observations in a dataset.
-The KDE is calculated by weighing the distances of all the data points we’ve seen for each point on the line graph.
+### Kernel density estimate is a normalized method for visualizing the distribution of observations in a dataset.
+The KDE is calculated by weighing the distances of all the data points seen for each point on the line graph.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_kdeplot.jpg" />

 ## Histogram

+### A bin size of 50 is established for this histogram, which highlights major distribution features.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_hist.jpg" />

+### STEM generally has a larger distribution in its daily percentage change in comparison to AMRC and ON.
+Tight distributions indicate low volatility and wider distributions indicate higher volatility.
+In this scenario, STEM is riskier than both AMRC and ON which have relatively tight distributions.

 ## Boxplot

+### Introduced a boxplot to examine any skewness and outliers the stock data may present.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/dcp_box.jpg" />

+### STEM has a greater range and abundance of outliers.

 ## Present: For-loop and pct_change (Formula for obtaining returns from present date to that of previous year)